 - Page refresh interval field defines the data refreshment interval in the overall view

-- The boxes in the Default acknowledgement settings and Default downtime settings categories define the options by default that will be checked or not during definition of an acknowledgement or of a downtime
+- The boxes in the Default acknowledgment settings and Default downtime settings categories define the options by default that will be checked or not during definition of an acknowledgment or of a downtime

 This part can be used set the operation of the CentCore process.

 - Go into the menu: Administration > Parameters > Centcore